-Consider these items when evaluating whether to modify your preparedness plans while remaining compliant with current pandemic restrictions:
+Consider these items when evaluating whether to modify your preparedness plans while remaining compliant with pandemic restrictions:

 - Business continuity – A business continuity plan outlines your preparations for a disaster and strategies for your business to survive after a disaster.
-In any impending natural disaster, your employees will be under pressure to prepare their homes and will be making decisions on how best to evacuate and shelter within social distance guidelines.
+In any impending natural disaster, your employees will be under pressure to prepare their homes and will be making decisions on how best to evacuate and shelter within any pandemic or social distancing guidelines.
 Having a formal business continuity plan can make a significant difference in your ability to resume operations after the disaster subsides.
 Identifying key individuals and responsibilities as well as recovery operations are critical components of any business continuity program.

 - Evacuation – Typically, communities would prepare for evacuation before hurricane and wildfire season.
-However, people may not be willing to evacuate due to COVID concerns, which can add to the complexity and difficulty during an evacuation.
+However, people may not be willing to evacuate due to pandemic concerns, which can add to the complexity and difficulty during an evacuation.
 Business owners and employees should consider what actions they will be willing to take and how and where to evacuate in event of an emergency.

 - Shelters – Shelters may need to be reconfigured to accommodate social distance guidelines.
 Decreased occupancy rates at hotels may present a viable shelter option to maintain social distancing.

-- FEMA support – Available resources and the ability of the Federal Emergency Management Agency to provide support may be stretched thin due to the COVID pandemic.
-The extent of these limitations is yet to be determined and could vary from city to city.
+- FEMA support – Available resources and the ability of the Federal Emergency Management Agency to provide support may be stretched thin due to the pandemic.
+The extent of these limitations could vary from city to city.

 - Supply shortages/supply chains – Some states are facing unique supply shortages.
 Medical supplies and personal protective equipment were already in high demand countrywide and may be difficult to secure during a natural disaster.
 The economic downturn resulting from the pandemic may make it difficult for shelters to procure food and medical supplies.
 Your business continuity plan should consider these potential shortages.

 The Federal Emergency Management Agency’s COVID-19 Fact Sheets and Guidance page offers additional details to state and local authorities preparing for disasters.